 Pilates, a form of exercise and body conditioning that focuses more on muscle tone than building muscle mass, is a great way to strengthen your core.
 Pilates specifically focuses on isolating and relaxing muscle groups, strengthening them with control and breath.
 Get the benefits of a Pilates session without any complicated gear with this Chair Pilates sequence.

-Sit up tall with spine against the back of the chair, hands placed gently on thighs.
+Sit up tall with a spine against the chair’s back, hands placed gently on thighs.
 Inhale and feel your ribs expand wide into the back of the chair.
 Exhale and feel the ribs cinch inwards.
 Attention: Keep shoulders relaxed and chest open.
 Repeat 5 times.

-Inhale to sit up tall with a neutral pelvis as in the first picture, but slide forward on the chair, feet slightly wider than hip-distance apart, hands placed lightly on the thighs.
-Exhale, to rock the pelvis back, “scooping” the abdominals, curving the upper body forward.
-You may think of pulling the pubic bone and navel up towards the ribcage.
-Your spine will be making the letter “C”.
-Hint: Keep the spine long as you make your “C” curve, don’t compress the vertebra.
+Inhale to sit tall with a neutral pelvis as in the first picture, but slide forward on the chair, feet slightly wider than hip distance apart, hands placed lightly on the thighs.
+Exhale to rock the pelvis back, “scooping” the abdominals, curving the upper body forward.
+You may think of pulling the pubic bone and navel towards the ribcage.
+Your spine will make the letter “C.” Hint: Keep the spine long as you make your “C” curve; don’t compress the vertebra.
 Repeat 5 times.

-Inhale, tall spine, exhale, fold right knee in towards your chest, holding onto the back of your right thigh, as you make a C curve with your spine (remember to scoop abs, keep shoulders relaxed).
-Repeat other side.
+Inhale, tall spine, exhale, fold right knee towards your chest, holding onto the back of your right thigh, as you make a C curve with your spine (remember to scoop abs, keep shoulders relaxed).
+Repeat another side.
 Repeat 4 sets.

-Inhale, neutral pelvis, tall spine, Exhale to extend the left leg out straight with a flexed foot (dorsiflex) as you keep the abdominals scooped.
+Inhale, neutral pelvis, tall spine; exhale to extend the left leg straight with a flexed foot (dorsiflex) as you keep the abdominals scooped.
 Inhale: point (plantarflex) the left foot, exhale: flex the foot again, inhale: lower foot to start position.
-Imagine your navel is anchored the back of the chair throughout.
+Imagine your navel is anchored to the back of the chair throughout.
 Repeat right side.
 Repeat 4 sets.

 Sit tall, neutral pelvis.
-Inhale as you reach your right hand out to the side and then up overhead.
-Exhale to side bend to the left.
-Inhale to reach up again with a straight spine, exhale to return hand to your side.
+Inhale as you reach your right hand to the side and then up overhead.
+Exhale to the side and bend to the left.
+Inhale to reach up again with a straight spine and exhale to return your hand to your side.
 Repeat on the left.
 Do three sets.